docker/docs/deploy/access-control/usermgmt-recover-user-password.md

 ---
 title: Reset a user password
-description: Learn how to recover your Docker Datacenter credentials
+description: Learn how to recover your Docker Datacenter credentials.
 keywords: ucp, authentication
 redirect_from:
 - /ucp/